Buyback of years of study for public service retirement

 You are a public servant, you have studied in higher education and you want to buy back years of study for your retirement?
 We present you the information you need to know about this topic.

-The redemption of years of study is to voluntarily pay contributions so that your years of higher education are taken into account for retirement.
+The redemption of years of study consists of to pay contributions voluntarily so that your years of study in higher education are taken into account for retirement.

 Warning